Resources

 Grief Support on the South Shore

-Please contact the meeting organizer before the first meeting to confirm.
+Always contact the meeting organizer before attending the first meeting.

 Hope Floats is a bereavement and educational center for individuals and families who are grieving or facing other life challenges.
 Their mission is to help people cope with loss, support their healing, and nurture their physical and emotional well-being.
 There are a variety of groups including support for overdose loss, special groups for siblings, spouses, parents, suicide loss, and more.
 Please check the website for a complete listing.
 All support groups are free, but registration is required.
 Please call 781-936-8068 to register.
 Hope Floats, 4 Elm Street, Kingston.